TOPICS IN FORENSIC SCIENCE - 2022/3

 - Chemistry of fingerprints, interaction with developers, substrate and environment, new types of development, case studies

-- Posions and routes through the body, Toxic dose, sampling, toxicology of alcohol.
-Road traffic offences, other intoxicants, drug facilitated offences, case studies
+- Poisons and routes through the body, Toxic dose, sampling, toxicology of alcohol.
+Road traffic offenses, other intoxicants drug facilitated offences, case studies

 Body Fluid Analysis

-- ABO typing, Rhesus factor, blood collection and analysis, presumptive tests for blood, faecal and urine analysis
+- ABO typing, Rhesus factor, blood collection and analysis, presumptive tests for blood, faceal and urine analysis

 - Blood spatter evidence